SunnySuite/Sunny.jl/docs/src/renormalization.md

 Hamiltonians that include, e.g., a single-ion anisotropy, or a biquadratic coupling between sites.
-Sunny also supports constraining quantum spin to the space of pure dipoles; in this case, Sunny will automatically perform an interaction strength renormalization that maximizes accuracy.
+Sunny also supports constraining quantum spin to the space of pure dipoles; in this case, Sunny will automatically perform an interaction strength renormalization that enhances accuracy.

 ## Local operators